neillturner/terraform-aws-lambda-scheduler/README.md

 ```

 The scheduler can be configured to add a default schedule tag to instances it finds without a schedule tag.
-It ignores instances that are part of autoscaling groups assumed scheduling actions can be used to stop and start these instances.
+It ignores instances that are part of autoscaling groups assuming scheduling actions can be used to stop and start these instances.

 ## Requirements